RobertTDowling/stm32h7-heartrate-monitor/README.md

 ![Polynomial fits to peak region](/doc/graphic-polyfit.png)

 So is curve fitting necessary?
 Is just finding the maximum a good enough approximation to the actual peak?
-Compare the set of four histograms below of the peak position errors in the top row with the actual peak-to-peak wave length differences in the bottom row, taken from a large set of pulses.
+Compare the set of four histograms below of the peak position errors (top row) with the actual peak-to-peak wave length differences (bottom row) taken from a large set of pulses.
 We define the peak position error to be the difference in horizontal peak location between `max` on the samples and `max` on the the 5th order polynomial fit.

 In a nut shell, the upper histograms show how much error skipping the polynomial fit imposes.
 The lower histograms show how much overall pulse periods fluctuate, using the best polynomial fit for the maximum.
 On the left are data that has been low-passed; on the right is raw data